 The best way to get your booth organized and figure out what you need before the show is to prepare a mock setup of the booth.
 Set up a table in your living room or tent in the backyard the same way you’d set up the booth at the show.
+Make sure you have a table cloth that reaches near the floor – no one likes to see supply boxes and table legs from across the room!
 Craft show veterans will tell you that the best displays make use of vertical space to create height and dimension on the tables; the shoddiest booths have items laying flat on a table facing the ceiling.
 Use fabric-covered boxes and display stands to bring items up to eye-level and facing the customers.
 The tchochkes from around your house can be dual-purpose to help to spice up the display.
 Be wary of using standing shelves next to your booth, as the lower shelves will escape the notice of most shoppers.

 Make sure that everything is visible at a glance; many shoppers will have commitment issues when approaching your booth and will hesitate when items are not clearly visible.
 The booth should also be focused and have distinct displays for your different items.
 Shoppers are easily overwhelmed by a vast and varied collection of items and will gravitate towards what interests them if it’s presented in a focused manner with other like items.
 Business cards should be prominent and “grabbable” for those tentative shoppers who aren’t ready to buy on the spot.
 Clear signage and pricing is also a must – many customers will not ask for prices if they are not prominently displayed.